Show HN: Quadratic – native JavaScript support in a spreadsheet

 I'm trying to wrap my head around who the ideal user/customer is here w/ a hair on fire problem, and what problems are being addressed that are overlooked by the 2 most popular spreadsheet tools.

-• mcdonje a day ago ago
+• mcdonje 9 months ago ago

 I can't speak to Google Sheets, but the Excel support for Python is currently severely lacking and poorly thought out.